Sussex Wildlife Trust is governed by a board of trustees with operational management for the Trust delegated to a Senior

 Having trained as a lawyer and worked for 10 years in commercial practice, it was after a year trip around Latin America that the seed was sown for a different sort of life.
 Emma gave up commercial practice and went to volunteer at the Environmental Law Foundation where she was then given her first job in environmental law.

 Emma is now married with two small children and left London six years ago to settle in Lewes.
 She became involved with Sussex Wildlife Trust because she wanted something that would embed her in the local environmental community.
 Emma sits on our Public Engagement Committee.
-She has been a member of SWT since 2013.
+She has been a member of Sussex Wildlife Trust since 2013.

 Sarah Bonnot-Tijhaar Trustee

 Sarah grew up in Brighton and lives in mid Sussex.
 She has worked in HR for many years across varied sectors and currently works for an international NGO.
 She is a Fellow of the Chartered Institute of Personnel & Development and has a Masters Degree in Human Resources.
 She is also qualified and experienced in mediation, occupational health and marketing and experienced in operational leadership and management development.
 Sarah is part of the Business Committee, specialising in human resources and Health & Safety.

 Sarah is passionate about the benefits of nature supporting positive mental health and wellbeing.
 Sarah is also an artist, taking much inspiration from the natural world, hiking around Sussex and enjoying nature with her family and friends and has a special interest in moths and fungi.
 She has been a member of Sussex Wildlife Trust since 2018.